Avoiding Fraud While Serving Global Markets

 Some data points to examine include:

-- Does the e-mail address appear to be associated with a reputable e-mail provider, or is the name following a logical pattern? ("Bear in mind that for retailers selling products overseas," Eric advises, "an e-mail address may appear random to someone who is not familiar with the local language.")
+- Does the e-post address appear to be associated with a reputable e-post provider, or is the name following a logical pattern? ("Bear in mind that for retailers selling products overseas," Eric advises, "an e-post address may appear random to someone who is not familiar with the local language.")

 - Has this customer, or a customer using the same information such as address, made multiple orders prior to this one?